 Consistent with prior periods, the number of Directors shall be not less than three (3) and not more than six (6) individuals.
 This range provides diversity of knowledge and experience without hindering effective discussion or diminishing individual accountability.

-The Board of the Company who served during the period was as follows:
+The Board of the Company who served during the year is disclosed on page 3 of the Directors report.